HQarroum/circular-linked-list/README.md

           || !strcmp(node->element, "foo"));
 }

-// This will remove from the list each node holding
+// Remove from the list each node holding
 // the constant strings 'foo' or 'bar'. list_remove_node_if(list, predicate, NULL);
 ```